 Data Validation

-Sword allows you to validate incoming data in Socket.IO events using the validator crate, similar to how validation works in web controllers.
+Just like in web controllers, you can validate incoming data in Socket.IO events using the validator crate.

 For the full reference of try_data and try_validated_data, see Event handling and SocketContext reference.